fdiengdoh/crud/README.md

   All environment variables from .env are auto-loaded in init.php and defined as constants, making them available throughout your application.

 #### - Admin & Auth:
   The app uses delight-im/auth for user authentication and role management.
 Adjust settings as needed.
+You can access admin area by visiting ```http:localhost/admin``` in your browser.
+A non admin user can login to the app by visitin ```http://localhost/login```

 #### - Routing:
   The ```public/index.php``` acts as a central router to dispatch requests to the appropriate pages in the ```app/``` directory.